by Melissa Troutman, Executive Director, Public Herald

 This is the first time that public water supplies have been impacted to the point of being shut down due to potential groundwater contamination from unconventional oil and gas operations.
-The chemical JKLM Energy injected underground has been detected in the aquifer within the recharge zone for the public drinking water supplies (as outlined in the Triple Divide Watershed Coalition source water protection plan).
+The chemical JKLM Energy injected underground to retrieve a lost drill bit has been detected in the aquifer within the recharge zone for the public drinking water supplies — which are outlined in the Triple Divide Watershed Coalition source water protection plan.
 After further investigation JKLM released a new estimate that 98 gallons of the surfactant was injected, rather than the original report of 53 gallons.

-According to JKLM, between September 15th and 17th a broken drill bit was lost and retrieved from 570 feet down their Reese Hollow well after using an illegal chemical during that stage of the drilling process.
+According to JKLM, between September 15th and 17th a broken drill bit was lost and retrieved from 570 feet down their Reese Hollow well.
+The company ended up using an illegal chemical during that stage of the drilling process in order to recover the lost drill bit.
 (This depth was changed by JKLM energy to 708 feet down at a later meeting.)

 By September 19th two residents living 800 feet from JKLM’s well site reported foamy drinking water at their private water supplies, later described as “soap” by the company.
 About 72 hours later, two more residents reported foamy water 9,000 feet away from JKML’s operation.

-Following the emergency meeting on Septemeber 24th, JKLM opened a Community Outreach Office on 200 N. West St. in Coudersport to handle concerns.
+Following the emergency meeting on Septemeber 24th, JKLM opened a Community Outreach Office on 200 N. West St. in Coudersport to handle concerns and distribute bottled water.
 The office hours are 9:00am to 7:00pm Monday through Friday.
 Additional contact information is available on the “North Hollow Response” website recently launched by JKLM (http://www.northhollowresponse.com/home.html).